mirkop/hass-blueprints/blueprints/script/luau/README.md

 1. Import the script YAML from `luau_lighting_script.yaml` into Home Assistant as a script.
 2. Call the script and provide:
    - A list of RGB light entities
-   - (Optional) Delay between color changes, transition time, and repeat count
+   - (Optional) Delay between color changes, transition time, delay between lights, and total runtime in minutes

 ## Example Service Call